- Home

 - Upon completion of 1 year of full-time employment employees will receive 10 days of vacation (2 weeks).

-- Sick Leave: After 30 days of full-time employment employees accrue 1 day (8 hours) sick leave per month.
+- Sick Leave: After 30 days of full-time employment employees accrue 1 day (8 hours) of sick leave per month.

 MAJOR DUTIES: